Py4Rpi/Langosaurus/README.md

 So far it is designed only for russian speakers but there are plans to make it multilangual.
 This project still has a lot of work to do so there could be some bugs or code snipets to improve.

+You can try to this bot as a user by link:  https://t.me/LangoSaurusBot

 ## Getting Started

 ### Dependencies